oroinc/documentation/user_guide/glossary.rst

         :term:`Channels <Channel>` implemented in the OroCRM and dedicated for Business-to-Business sales

    Channel
-        A system entity, the instances of which represents different sources of :term:`Leads <Lead>`, :term:`Opportunities <Opportunity>` and :term:`Customers <Customer>`, e.g. retail outlets, on-line shops, advertising campaigns, etc. and an instance of the Channel entity
+        A system entity, the instances of which represent different sources of :term:`Leads <Lead>`, :term:`Opportunities <Opportunity>` and :term:`Customers <Customer>`, e.g. retail outlets, on-line shops, advertising campaigns, etc. and an instance of the Channel entity